EvaFrossard/EvaFrossard.github.io/index.md

 -> TODO: put subs trends for 5 big youtubers https://app.flourish.studio/visualisation/20775803/edit

 Okay, okay, we might just be rubbing salt on the wound right now with loss and declines, let's talk about more positive things... the recovery !
 So what do we considered being an efficient recovery ?
 Since we do not want you to fall into the unknown for too long, but we still consider normal that a recovery is not happening in a flash, we consider that your recovery was successful if it happened **in the span of 16 weeks, or 4 months**.
-More and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so years ago!
+More and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so years ago! <br />
 Here, using our tools, our goal is to put you out of the woods in the less time possible.
-If declines didn't end in 4 months, our program will consider that your recovery has failed.
+If declines didn't end in 4 months, our program will consider that your recovery has failed. <br />